Simply LaKita

 Tried This Recipe?Leave a comment below or tag @simplylakita on social!

-How to Freeze Carrot Raisin Bread
+What to Serve with Carrot Raisin Bread

 Close up front view of sliced bread on wooden cutting board.